Southeastern Undergraduate Mathematics Workshop

 Aug.
 5-9, 2019

 Georgia Institute of Technology, Atlanta, GA

-This is a week-long workshop for undergraduate math majors featuring two mini-courses, problem sessions, faculty talks, as well as graduate school and career panels.
+This is a week-long workshop for undergraduate math majors featuring two mini-courses, problem sessions, seminar talks, as well as graduate school and career panels.
 Participants will also have the opportunity to give a short talk on their research and / or a poster presentation.
 Funding is available to help cover travel and local accommodations.

 All activities will take place on the ground floor of Skiles Classroom Building in room 005 and the adjacent atrium.

 Click here to apply.
 Application deadline is May 31, 2019.